jorpppp/jorpppp.github.io/_research/2020-10-28-infrastructure.md

 collection: research
 type: working_paper
 permalink: /research/2020-10-28-infrastructure
-excerpt: "Does transit infrastructure reduce labor market power?
-This paper estimates the effects of a large subway expansion on local labor market outcomes in Santiago, Chile.
-We find changes in work locations and wages consistent with a reduction in firms' labor market power around areas that were connected to the subway network after the expansion.
-We then lay out a quantitative spatial equilibrium model where firms behave as oligopsonies in the labor market to calculate the welfare gains from the transit infrastructure expansion.
-We find that workers benefit as firm owners see reduced profits and that accounting for labor market power responses amplifies the welfare gains."
+excerpt: "This paper studies the effects of a subway expansion in Santiago, Chile, on local labor market outcomes.
+The analysis shows that improved transit access led to job relocations and wage changes consistent with reduced labor market power by firms.
+A spatial equilibrium model finds that accounting for these monopsony effects amplifies the welfare gains of the infrastructure investment."
 date: 2022-10-04
 paperurl: /files/VZP.pdf
 coverage1: CAF Transport Infrastructure for the Development of Latin America